 Control room furniture for Glasgow Operations Centre

-A new multi-function control centre at Eastgate, Glasgow, officially opened in February 2014, and links the Public Space CCTV, Traffcom, The Council’s Resilience & Safety Team and Police Scotland together.
+Our Case Study Glasgow Operations Centre features a new multi-function control centre at Eastgate, Glasgow, officially opened in February 2014.
+It links the Public Space CCTV, Traffcom, The Council’s Resilience & Safety Team and Police Scotland together.

 The centre will be responsible for keeping the city operational and safe in time for the Commonwealth Games this summer and beyond.
 It is currently the largest control centre in the UK.

 In January 2013, Glasgow City Council was awarded £25m funding from the Future Cities programme, beating off competition from over 20 other councils.
 The aim of the programme is to show how technology can be used to make life smarter, safer and more sustainable.

 The new control centre forms part of the overall programme, which was officially opened by councillor Gordon Matheson, leader of Glasgow City Council, in February 2014.

 SCOPE OF THE PROJECT